BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affix/affixes.md

 ### Storming
 ---

-Another awful affix for the meele players, it's important on Lord Chamberlain (last boss Halls of Atonment) that whenever you don't soak the Ritual of Woe, you run into all the Storming to clear them.
-So the soaking players don't get hit by them and cause a depelete.
+Another awful affix for the melee players, it's important on Lord Chamberlain (last boss Halls of Atonement) that whenever you don't soak the Ritual of Woe, you run into all the Storming to clear them.
+So the soaking players don't get hit by them and cause a deplete.

 ### Quaking
 ---